GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction

-\paragraph{Geometry-guided appearance modeling.} As shown in \cref{tab:oo3d-d}, omitting geometry features from appearance modeling results in a slight decrease in geometry reconstruction performance.
-Visual results in \cref{fig:aba-rgb} indicate that using spherical harmonics for appearance modeling does not fully capture intricate geometry details.
-By modeling the object's appearance as a function of geometry features and normals, GSurf improves geometry quality, which in turn enhances rendering quality.
+\paragraph{Geometry-guided appearance modeling} Removing geometric features from appearance modeling leads to a slight degradation in both geometry reconstruction and rendering quality, as shown in Tables~\ref{tab:oo3d-d} and~\ref{tab:aba_render}. \Cref{fig:aba-rgb} shows that spherical harmonics fail to capture fine geometric details.
+By incorporating geometry features and surface normals, GSurf improves geometry reconstruction by using richer structural cues.
+This also improves rendering quality, particularly for reflective surfaces, as demonstrated in~\Cref{fig:trans}.

+\paragraph{Limitations} We acknowledge the limitations of our method when reconstructing scenes with genuinely translucent structures (e.g., the glass jar).
+By mathematically forcing the opacity $o_k \to 1$ via entropy regularization, our method treats semi-transparent volumes as equivalent opaque outer shells.
+To minimize the photometric loss, the geometry-conditioned appearance MLP is forced to ``bake'' the visual information of internal volumetric transmissions (e.g., the strawberries inside the jar) into high-frequency, view-dependent textures directly onto this solid boundary.

+As a result, suppressing semi-transparent Gaussians introduces a geometric bias: the method does not model internal structures and depth correctly.
+However, as shown in \Cref{fig:semi_jar}, accurately reconstructing transparent refractive objects remains a significant challenge for standard splatting-based surface extraction pipelines.
+Because multi-layered refractive ray paths severely disrupt linear depth estimation, baselines such as 2DGS completely miss the glass envelope (only partially capturing internal items), while GaussianSurfels produces severely fragmented, noisy geometry.
+In this highly ill-posed context, GSurf provides a predictable and structurally advantageous failure mode by robustly outputting a clean, outermost envelope.